-“I’m thankful that Nassau County recognized that we could do much better,” Griffin told a crowd of about 300 at the Garden City Hotel Tuesday night.
+“I’m thankful that Nassau County recognized that we could do much better,” Griffin told a crowd of about 300 people at the Garden City Hotel late Tuesday night.

-The Democrats won enough seats to earn a majority in the State Senate.
+The Democrats won enough seats to earn a majority in the State Senate, which means the party will control all branches of government when lawmakers return to Albany in January.